FGalvao77/data-science-projects/README.md

 - CouchDB;
 - Hadoop ecosystem and etc.

-I have personal skills such as:
+I have personal skills like:

 - critical thinking;
+- curiosity;
-- problem solving;
+- mindset for problem solving;
 - ease of working in groups;
 - good interpersonal relationship;
 - good communication;
 - good writing and,
-- discipline and organized.
+- disciplined and organized.

 I am currently in the middle of the higher education course in Data Science at UNICID (University of the City of São Paulo) of the Cruzeiro do Sul group - EAD.